swift-serverless/BreezeLambdaWebHook/Sources/BreezeLambdaWebHook/Docs.docc/Docs.md

 }
 ```

-Then, implement the `main.swift` file to run the Lambda function:
+Then, implement the `@main` to run the Lambda function:
 ```swift
 import BreezeLambdaWebHook
 import AWSLambdaEvents